Ahmed-Elrayes/dynamic-form-builder/README.md

 - `getModalInstance()`: Returns the modal instance
 - `collectFormInputs()`: Returns a map of field names to input elements
 - `destroy()`: Cleans up resources

+#### Options

+- `waitForDOMReady`: When set to `true`, the form will wait for the DOM to be fully loaded before initializing.
+This is useful when you need to ensure all DOM elements are available before the form is rendered.

 ### ThemeManager